adityapst/S.O.S.A.-hospital-management-system/README.md

 This project was created for our course CS - F212 Database Management Systems.

-Language Used: Java, HTML, CSS
+Languages Used: Java, HTML, CSS

 Database Used: Oracle 11g